 - Serving size - I like to freeze my soups in a combination of single serve and family size airtight containers.
 This makes is easier when grabbing out a single serve for lunch, or a family size to feed everyone at dinner time.

 - Label your containers - after 3 months it can be difficult to know what kind of soup is hiding in your container just by looking at it.
 Labelling it takes the mystery out of knowing what kind of soup it is.

 Soups can be reheated in either the microwave or on the stovetop.

 When reheating soup:

-- once soup has been defrosted and reheated, it shouldn't be re-frozen
+- Once the soup has been defrosted and reheated, it shouldn't be re-frozen.

 More Freezer-Friendly Family Dinners